Feedpresso/blog/_drafts/2016-01-21-what-is-feedpresso-and-how-it-is-different.markdown

 A better approach here is to pick a specific source that you would like to follow.
 And that's the route we chose with Feedpresso.

+Furthermore, they support usually only English language so you would have a hard time getting content in your local language.

 ### RSS readers
 There are lot of RSS readers on the market.
 A few really great products (e.g.
 Feedly) and lots of mediocre ones.
 In most cases, they are simple and